jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 #### Dinosaurs

 Large predator walks.
 Ground shakes.
 Herd seen.
 Hide.
 Down wind.
 They cannot see.
 They cannot smell.
-Look
+Look.

 Where are weak.
 Where are kids.
 There!

 Predator runs.
 Herd runs.
 There is weak.
 There is kid.
 Predator turns.
 Kid still eating.
 Predator runs.

 Kid still eating.
 Herd is gone.
 Predator reaches.
 Crunch.
 No predators near.
 Feast.